ammonsalter-del/AI-Startup-Game/README.md

 ## 📬 Contact

-For questions about the game or the research project, please contact the project team through the University of Bath.
+For questions about the game or the research project, please contact the project team through the Warwick Business School, University of Warwick.

 ---